 In the lesser-known story "Le Chevalier de Fortune" aka "The story of Belle-Belle," it is the old soldier's youngest daughter who successfully disguises her gender, becomes the king's favorite soldier, gains magical servants and riches and ultimately marries the king.
 Interestingly, though she's the youngest, she was also the tallest and physically the strongest, which is part of how she successfully hid her gender in the first place, unlike her daintier, older sisters.

 In "Childe Rowland", the two older brothers fail in rescuing their sister from Elfland, and only Childe Rowland succeeds in rescuing his sister and his brothers.

-In It's a Wonderful Life, it appears to be in full force; while George is kept out of the army by the fact that he's deaf in one ear, his younger brother goes to war and saves an entire ship of sailors, becoming acclaimed for his heroism.
-But the Wonderful Life reveal is that without George's having saved his brother's life when they were young, all those sailors would have drowned when the ship was sunk, and his brother, on hearing that George is in trouble, drops everything — including a meeting with FDR to congratulate him on his heroism — to run to his aid.
+In It's a Wonderful Life, it appears to be in full force; while George is kept out of the army by the fact that he's deaf in one ear, his younger brother Harry goes to war and saves an entire ship of sailors, becoming acclaimed for his heroism.
+But the Wonderful Life reveal is that without George's having saved Harry's life when they were young, all those sailors would have drowned when the ship was sunk; and Harry, on hearing that George is in trouble, drops everything - including a meeting with President Harry Truman to congratulate him on his heroism - to run to his aid.